-I am a social media researcher and PhD candidate living in Manhattan.
-I am undergoing my PhD at Rutgers’ School of Communication and Information, I received my masters degree in Media, Culture, and Communication from New York University and received my bachelors degree in Communication Studies from The University of Rhode Island’s Harrington School of Communication and Media.
-I am currently teaching both masters students and undergraduates at Rutgers and other schools in the New York area.
+I am a doctoral candidate in Communication at Rutgers University’s School of Communication and Information and an Instructor at Marymount Manhattan College in the Department of Communication and Media Arts.
+I received my masters degree in Media, Culture, and Communication from New York University and received my bachelors degree in Communication Studies from The University of Rhode Island’s Harrington School of Communication and Media.

 I use a variety of research methods to understand the social, personal, and psychological needs of technology users.
 I have observed 1,000+ digital media users and have contributed my findings to the field in peer-reviewed publications and at regional, national, and international conferences.
 I have analyzed a range of online platforms during the course of my doctorate, such as Tinder, Hinge, Grindr, Scruff, The League, Instagram, Facebook, Pinterest, LinkedIn.com, JDate.com, ChristianMingle.com, and OkCupid.com, to name a few.
 I have taught 10+ classes at the college level.
 My unique projects have led to increased attention from other universities, where I gives invited talks (such as New York University), and from media publications (such as Well & Good), for which I have served as an expert source.